Crestview Aggravated Battery on a Pregnant Woman Defense Lawyer

 - Should you talk to the police without an attorney present?

 My name is Tim Flaherty.
-I’ve been a local criminal defense attorney since 2001.
+I’ve been a Crestview battery defense attorney since 2001.
 Brandy Merrifield is my partner.
-Our team has extensive experience defending Crestview locals and military members accused of Aggravated Battery on a Pregnant Woman.
+Our team has extensive experience defending locals and military members accused of Aggravated Battery on a Pregnant Woman.
 Call us at (850) 398-8098.
 The call is free, and it’s an important first step towards getting you the help you need.

 Aggravated Battery on a Pregnant Woman in Crestview under Florida Law